asceius/stars-of-fate/README.md

 This is a repository for welcoming and returning translators and bug reporters, as well as an archive for changelogs of published versions.

 Want to become a translator?
-Join the [Discord Server](https://discord.gg/R69gW6A) and send a request of the language you could translate for in #channel-name.
+Join the [Discord Server](https://discord.gg/R69gW6A) and send a request of the language you could translate for in the #channel-name text channel.

 Notice a bug in-game?
 Submit an issue [here](https://github.com/asceius/fatestars/issues).